rajanarjun/http-server/README.md

 ```sh
 curl http://localhost:8080
 ```
-Note: When using curl, you will only see http responses from the server but not the actual static files.
+Note: When using curl, the output will be the file that was served ny the server based on the request.
+No route serves a static index.html.

 #### Cleaning build files:
 ```sh